 The major advantage of eccentric disc pump for the food processing industry is its ability to reduce operational costs via its product recovery capability.
 Here are some examples:

 - Manufacturers of cookies were losing ca. 50 kg of white chocolate coating per week and were forced to clean the pump several times per month.
 They changed the lobe pump to eccentric disc pump, which resulted in trouble-free 24/7 operation for over two years (and counting).

-- Due to poor volumetric consistency of an ECP pump, the sauce manufacturer was rejecting 15-20 per cent of the pouches not meeting the pre-determined weight.
-Changing to Mouvex allowed the manufacturer save on time and money and significantly reduce product losses.
+- Due to the poor volumetric consistency of an ECP pump, the sauce manufacturer was rejecting 15-20 percent of the pouches not meeting the pre-determined weight.
+Changing to Mouvex allowed the manufacturer save time and money and significantly reduce product losses.